East Park

 Listening to input from the community, and supported by the Northeast False Creek park design guiding principles and belonging statement, the planning and design of East Park will center Musqueam, Squamish and Tsleil-Waututh cultures and values to nurture a place of belonging and connection to nature.

-Three rounds of public engagement are proposed as follows:
+Engagement opportunities are proposed as follows:

 • Centering host Nations